survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 ## Conclusion

-In this chapter, you learned how to lint your code using webpack in various ways.
+In this chapter, you learned how to lint your code using webpack in different ways.
 It is one of those techniques that yields benefits over the long term.
 You can fix possible problems before they become actual issues.

 Given webpack configuration of our project is starting to get a little messy, and it won't get any easier should we extend it, it is a good time to discuss how to compose configuration and improve the situation further.
 We'll do that in the next chapter.